cylc/cylc-doc/src/glossary.rst

       * :term:`pause`

    reload
-      Any changes made to the :cylc:conf:`flow.cylc` file whilst the suite is running will not have any effect until the suite is either:
+      Any changes made to the :cylc:conf:`flow.cylc` file whilst the workflow is running will not have any effect until the workflow is either:

       * :term:`Shutdown <shutdown>` and :term:`rerun <start>`
       * :term:`Shutdown <shutdown>` and :term:`restarted <restart>`
       * "Reloaded"

-      Reloading does not require the suite to be :term:`shutdown`.
-When a suite is reloaded any currently "active" :term:`tasks <task>` will continue with their "pre-reload" configuration, whilst new tasks will use the new configuration.
+      Reloading does not require the workflow to be :term:`shutdown`.
+When a workflow is reloaded any currently "active" :term:`tasks <task>` will continue with their "pre-reload" configuration, whilst new tasks will use the new configuration.

-      Reloading changes is safe providing they don't affect the :term:`suite's <suite>` :term:`graph`.
+      Reloading changes is safe providing they don't affect the :term:`workflow's <workflow>` :term:`graph`.
 Changes to the graph have certain caveats attached, see the `Cylc User Guide`_ for details.

       See also: